mieweb/docs/content/functions/reports/documents-report-super-document-type-search.md

 ![](../documents-report-super-document-type-search.assets/8688694b3f40f141813c76722586bed4.png)

 When you print or fax multiple documents from this report—they may print a couple documents per page (especially if they are text documents).
-If you wish for each document to print or fax on their own separate page, then after you click the Print or Fax button, you need to checkmark the box that says *Print One Document Per Page*.
+If you wish for each document to print or fax on its own separate page, then after you click the Print or Fax button, you need to checkmark the box that says *Print One Document Per Page*.

 If you wish them to print or fax without the {{% system-name %}} document header, you need to checkmark the box that says *Print documents without |system| document headers.*